richard-to/richard-to.github.io/programming/_posts/2013-11-26-ai-for-owari-part-1.md

 ---
 layout: post
-title: "AI for Owari - Part 1"
+title: "AI for Owari - Part 1: Rules of the game"
 ---

 In my AI course this semester, one of the projects was to develop a competent AI for the game Owari.
 The class had a month to work on their bots and on the due date, we held a round-robin tournament.
 Top 2 teams received gift cards for pizza!
 So of course I was motivated.
 I can't resist free food.
 And it turned out, so were some of my classmates.
 There were a lot of creative implementations.